kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

       - Impact of its degraded performance or high-error rates on the feature:
 -->

-This feature depends on the DRA structured parameters feature being enabled, and on DRA drivers being deployed.
+This feature depends on the DRA structured parameters feature being enabled, and on DRA drivers that support the feature being deployed.
 This feature also works with DRA device status feature if it is enabled.

 ### Scalability